Revitalizing communities through sports, mentorship & economic opportunity

 Community Engagement & Opportunity Council (CEOC) is a faith-based, non-profit organization founded by Scott & Robin Turner in the Spring of 2021.
 Our mission is to revitalize communities through sports, mentorship & economic opportunity.

-Serving the DFW community through our three foundational pillars:
+Serving the DFW community through our three programs:

 Our Why